delchevm/RNN_model_Twitter_Sentiment/README.md

 Model outputs of 0.5 or above are considered to have a positive sentiment whereas outputs of below 0.5 are labelled as having a negative sentiment.

 # Model
-The model was trained on open source classified twitter data alongside with review data from Amazon.
+The model was trained on open source classified Twitter data alongside with Amazon review data.
 A total of 1,013,000 entries were used as inputs to train the model with an 80:20 train to validation split.
 117,000 entries were used for testing.

 A vocabulary size of 100,000 words was used with the maximum input length truncated at 200 words.